 The most striking difference between a decanter and a carafe is the shape.
 Decanters are usually squat with a wide base.
-They may also come in all weird imaginable shapes from swans, ducks, dragons, even shoes!
+They may also come in all weird imaginable shapes from swans, porrons, dragons, even shoes!
 The shape makes up for the simple, clean finish of the decanter, unlike in carafes.
 Decanters may come with a stopper to stop the aeration process of the wine, especially if it is meant to stay in the decanter for extended periods.

 Carafes, on the other hand, are shaped simply; its main purpose is to serve any liquid - juice, water, wine.
 They are usually textured and embellished to give a hint of elegance and sophistication in a table setting than simply serving juice or water in a regular pitcher.
 Carafes do not come with a stopper as there is no immediate need for it.

-One connoisseur strongly recommends decanting all wines, including the sparkling wines although there are also others who strongly oppose decanting sparkling wines including champagne.
+One connoisseur strongly recommends decanting all wines, including the sparkling wines and white wines although there are also others who strongly oppose decanting sparkling wines including champagne.
 He argues that the yeast used in the fermentation of champagne should be removed prior to drinking.
 Too much yeast in the body can cause an imbalance, resulting in illnesses.

 Decanters are usually used to remove the sediments and make it more pleasurable to drink by releasing the aroma and softening the tannins in the wine.
 It can also be used to store wines for a short period of time.

 Decanting adds value to the wine.
 Aside from the more known benefits from decanting, the more apparent reason is aesthetics.
-While others may argue that swirling is enough to expose the wine to air, it is not applicable to old wines that need more than 1 hour of aeration.
+While others may argue that swirling wine glasses is enough to expose the wine to air, it is not applicable to old wines that need more than 1 hour of aeration.
 I doubt if anyone would love to swirl their wine for an hour to achieve the desired result.

-Decanting is really a matter of taste and perception.
+Decanting wine is really a matter of taste and perception.
 Some sommeliers emphasize decanting while others seem to believe that decanting does little to change the taste of wine.

 Over time, decanting has become a tradition, both for the difference it provides for the flavor and aroma, and mostly, due to the aesthetic value.
 It is definitely more enticing to drink wine poured from a beautiful decanter than from a bottle.